 The American Association of Equine Practitioners (AAEP) is a veterinary professional organization dedicated to the health and well-being of horses.
 They have developed a set of widely recognized guidelines for vaccinating horses against common horse diseases.
+Vaccination guidelines for common horse diseases can be divided into two categories: core vaccines and risk-based vaccines.

 Here is a brief description of the diseases that fall into the core vaccine category: